microsoft/vscode-docs/docs/remote/ssh.md

 ### What are the connectivity requirements for the VS Code Server when it is running on a remote machine / VM?

 The VS Code Server requires outbound HTTPS (port 443) connectivity to `update.code.visualstudio.com` and `marketplace.visualstudio.com`.
-All other communication between the server and the VS Code client is accomplished through an authenticated, secure SSH tunnel.
+All other communication between the server and the VS Code client is accomplished through an authenticated, secure, SSH tunnel.

 ### Can I use VS Code when I only have SFTP/FTP filesystem access to my remote host (no shell access)?